matt-forster/LIIS/README.md

 Once a proper server has been setup with a webserver, MySQL, PHP:

-1. Ensure .htaccess is allowed in the appropriate directory (Apache AllowOverride option).
+1. Ensure .htaccess is allowed in the appropriate directory (Apache `AllowOverride` option).
+The .htaccess must be able to run in the root directory of the LIIS.
+This setting is typically found either in `httpd.conf` or `sites-available/default`.
-2. Ensure the rewrite module is enabled in your webserver preferences.
+2. Ensure the rewrite module is enabled in your webserver preferences (Apache `a2enmod rewrite`.)
 3. Ensure MySQLi driver is enabled within the PHP settings.
+(Check your php.ini for `extension=mysqli.so` or similar.)
 4. Download and move the website files into the hosted directory.
 5. **Special Write permissions** are required for the `resources/download` and `resources/upload` directories, to ensure that the export and picture functions operate properly.
 Popular permissions for these folders are 775 for the appropriate Apache and PHP/FTP users.
 6. Open `install.php` and `application/config/database.php` within a text editor.
 Change the appropriate settings (MySQL user/password) to allow codeigniter to connect to MySQL.
 Make sure to change both the data and user database settings in database.php.
+7. Open `application/config/config.php` and `.htaccess` (in the root) in a text editor.
+Edit the `base_url` setting to reflect the codeigniter root (ex. if installing the LIIS in `/var/www/LIIS`, then `base_url` should be '/LIIS/').
+Edit the third line of the `.htaccess` to reflect the new url of `index.php`. (ex.
+If the LIIS is in `/var/www/LIIS`, then the third line in the .htaccess should be `RewriteRule ^(.*)$ /LIIS/index.php/$1 [L]`.
+Note the inclusion of `/LIIS/` in front of index.php).
-7. In your browser, open `(website_root)/install.php` to install the database.
+8. In your browser, open `(website_root)/install.php` to install the database.
 If an error is shown, look over your MySQL settings and the two files in step 5 to ensure connectivity.
-8. Log in to the user management with the user and password provided after successful database installation.
+9. Log in to the user management with the user and password provided after successful database installation.

 #### Contributors